kyverno/chainsaw/website/docs/commands/chainsaw_test.md

       --repeat-count int                          Number of times to repeat each test (default 1) --report-format string                      Test report format (JSON|XML|nil)
-      --report-name string                        The name of the report to create (default "chainsaw-report") --selector strings                          Selector (label query) to filter on --skip-delete                               If set, do not delete the resources after running the tests --template                                  If set, resources will be considered for templating
+      --report-name string                        The name of the report to create (default "chainsaw-report") --report-path string                        The path of the report to create --selector strings                          Selector (label query) to filter on --skip-delete                               If set, do not delete the resources after running the tests --template                                  If set, resources will be considered for templating